dskinnion/vscode-settings/README.md

 A repository housing the settings and configuration files for our VSCode preferences.

 In addition to this README, there are three more files inside this repository.
 * *extensions.json*: this lists out all of our recommended extensions.
 Upon opening this file in VSCode, you will be prompted to install these extensions.
+A full list of these extensions are below, in the extensions section.
 * *settings.json*: this contains all of our non-default settings.
 * *keybindings.json*: this contains our specialty keyboard shortcuts.